mateocalvi/has-a-bot/README.md

 # Has-A-Bot
- Discord Bot w/ Git and Heroku integration
+ Discord Bot with Git and Heroku integration